danakj/danakj.github.io/_posts/2023-06-04-not-generating-constructors.md

 But why is this operator returning _a pointer_, instead of a `sus::Slice` by value?
-The trick here is that `sus::Vec` is implemented by holding a `sus::SliceMut` inside it, which holds a `sus::Slice` inside it, which is where the pointer/length pair is finally found.
+The trick here is that `sus::Vec` is implemented by holding a `sus::SliceMut` inside it, which holds a `sus::Slice` inside it[^1], which is where the pointer/length pair is finally found.
 This means that `Vec` can convert to a `SliceMut` and `Slice` without any constructor being invoked.

 ### With optimizations